Welcome to Nicola Bergh's homepage. I am a Specialist Scientist and Curator of Asteraceae (and other groups).

 Editor, International Journal of Plant Sciences (since 2019).

-Honorary Research Associate, Department of Biological Sciences and Bolus Herbarium, University of Cape Town (2007 - present)
+Honorary Research Associate, Department of Biological Sciences and Bolus Herbarium, University of Cape Town (2007 - 2022)

 Publications